SWY666/rPPG-DOHA/README.md

 ## Still under construction! 😍 😍 😍
 Thanks for your reading!
-If this project can help you, we hope you could cite our works!
+If this project is helpful to you, we hope you can cite our work as follows! 🥳🥳🥳

 > @inproceedings{10.1145/3581783.3612265,author = {Sun, Weiyu and Zhang, Xinyu and Lu, Hao and Chen, Ying and Ge, Yun and Huang, Xiaolin and Yuan, Jie and Chen, Yingcong}, title = {Resolve Domain Conflicts for Generalizable Remote Physiological Measurement},